jon-jacky/Piety/browser/README.md

     The buffer list is what we provide instead of browser tabs, a Back button, or a Show Source button.

+- **b()** - Return to the previous buffer.
+This can be used like a browser 'Back button' to return to the page from which a link was loaded.

 - **dir(urls)** - list the symbolic URL names defined in *urls.py*.
   Then you can type any of the names at the Python prompt, Python will print its literal URL string.